-Naked Gunman Kills 4 In Waffle House Shooting
+Naked Gunman Kills 4 In Waffle House Shooting, Remains At Large

 The police have identified the suspect as 29-year-old Travis Reinking of Morton, Ill.
 According to police spokesperson Dan Aaron, Reinking drove his pickup truck to the restaurant in Antioch, Tenn. and shot people talking in the parking lot, then continued on and opened fire inside.

-A Waffle House patron who saw that the gunman was "apparently struggling or looking at" with his rifle, and took advantage of the moment by "rushing him," wresting the gun away and throwing it behind the counter - prompting the gunman to leave.
+When the shooting momentarily stopped, a Waffle House customer took advantage of the moment.
+James Shaw Jr. told reporters "At that time I made up my mind ... that he was going to have to work to kill me.
+When the gun jammed or whatever happened, I hit him with the swivel door."
+Shaw then wrestled the gun away, and threw it behind the counter - prompting the gunman to leave.

+This is 29 year old James Shaw.
+He tackled and disarmed the suspected white supremacist terrorist Travis Reinking who shot up a Waffle House in Antioch Tn.
+This is a real American hero.
+He saved many lives pic.twitter.com/nrEULqh89O— Tariq Nasheed (@tariqnasheed) April 22, 2018

 "He is the hero here, and no doubt he saved many lives," Aaron said.

-The patron suffered non-life threatening injuries.
+Reinking was arrested by the U.S. Secret Service for being in a restricted area near the White House in July, 2017.
+He was subsequently released, Aaron said.
+Reinking's state firearm authorization was also revoked at the request of the FBI, and seized by Tazewell authorities in Illinois.
+Four of the guns seized were given to Reinking's father who, Aaron said, admitted to giving them back to his son.
+One of the firearms, the AR-15 was used in the shooting.

 Waffle House called it a sad day for the restaurant's family.